Skip to Main Content

 Prevention

-Are mass media interventions effective in preventing smoking in young people?
+Research question: Are mass media interventions effective in preventing smoking in young people?

-The limiters above will form part of the wider inclusion/exclusion criteria that you devise and use for sifting your results.
+Inclusion/Exclusion criteria: The limiters above will form part of the wider inclusion/exclusion criteria that you devise and use for sifting your results.

-Minimum: Cochrane; PROSPERO; Medline; Embase; CINAHL; PsycINFO;
+Sources to search: Minimum: Cochrane; PROSPERO; Medline; Embase; CINAHL; PsycINFO

 Further reading